elviorodriguez/DiscobaMultimer/README.md

 --save-all
 ```

+For a full list of available options, run `colabfold_batch -h`.

 NOTE: When you run the pipeline in a project folder that already contains the AF2 predictions for the IDs file, the predictions will not be performed.
 You need to create a new project directory and run again the pipeline pointing to the MSA files with the `-i` flag (`-i ../old_project/merged_MSA`, see **"Performing AF2 predictions on already computed MSAs"**).

 ### Setting size restrictions to avoid memory errors